Introduction to Reproducible Coding Environment

 The How

-There is no single solution or perfect approach to reproducibility Instead, there are a collection of various best strategies that you can use!
+There is no single solution or perfect approach to reproducibility various best strategies that you can use!

 Example